Bhāva: Overview

 Each of the twelve houses signifies a region of the concerns of life, and the identity of the sign of that house colors what may be expected from that life.

-More than one system to align houses with signs are recognized in Jyotisha.
+More than one system to align houses with signs are recognized in Jyotish.
 The most common method is described above, a method that Western astrologers call the whole sign house system; another is Sripathi, introduced by Sripati, akin to a Porphyry house system.
 The modern Krishnamurti Paddhati also incorporates a Placidus house system.